-At best, growth in the routing table would require that networks upgrade their routers more frequently.
+At best, growth in the routing table would require that networks upgrade their routers more frequently, with attendant costs as estimated by Herrin (2008).
 But particularly rapid growth could exceed router manufacturers' ability to improve their offerings-destabilizing the Internet's routing system.